Heathfield School

 Open all

-The setting for this single-sex day and boarding school – in a smart Italianate mansion, on 36 acres just outside Ascot – is lovely.
-Tall trees surround the site with beautifully coiffed and manicured lawns and flower beds and seem to somehow breathe space between the buildings and classrooms which might otherwise feel close together.
-Just 45 minutes from central London and only 20 minutes to London Heathrow Airport, Heathfield is easily accessible.
-Transport links are first-rate with local minibuses for day pupils, as well as a weekly service to and from London for boarders, which currently drops off at South Ken, Clapham, Chiswick and Queensgate (the routes are continually expanding to accommodate the location of new pupils).
+Located in Ascot, just 45 minutes from central London and only 20 minutes to London Heathrow Airport, Heathfield School is easily accessible.
+Transport links are first-rate with seven local minibus routes for day pupils, while a daily bus to and from west London has seen interest from London families soar.
+There is also a weekly service to and from London for boarders, which currently drops off at South Ken, Clapham, and Chiswick (the routes are continually expanding to accommodate the location of new pupils).

-Applications have been soaring, thanks to the proximity to London, the availability of day places (since 2015), full boarding and the newly introduced weekly boarding options.
-And although the headcount is up by around 20 pupils for the coming year and set to rise further, the school has a strict upper limit ensuring that they remain ‘intentionally small’ with a family feel and a focus on the individual – everyone is welcomed with a handwritten letter from the head.
+Applications have been soaring, thanks to the proximity to London, the availability of day places (since 2015), full boarding and weekly boarding options.
+With the introduction of flexible part-time boarding in September 2024, Heathfield’s popularity has risen even further.
+The school has a strict upper limit ensuring that they remain ‘intentionally small’ with a family feel and a focus on the individual – everyone is welcomed with a handwritten letter from the head.

 Registrations are encouraged two years ahead of entry, but the admissions team is open to approaches from those wanting to escape the London academic race later than that.
 Prospective pupils sit a computer test and have an interview – the prep-school reference is also important.
 The school is looking for potential and attitude rather than the finished product and are interested in what each girl can offer Heathfield.